The Volokh Conspiracy

 Last night, my wife and I saw Denis Villeneuve's Dune movie.
 It was our first trip to a movie theater since before the pandemic, and definitely worth the wait!
 The new movie is by far the best cinematic treatment of Frank Herbert's classic 1965 science fiction novel of the same name; clearly superior to the 1984 David Lynch movie, and the 2000 Sci-Fi Channel mini-series.
 Relative to the confused muddle of the former, it does a much better job conveying the characters and story.
 It also features vastly better acting, CGI, and special effects than the miniseries (which was more faithful to the book than Lynch's movie was).
 Villeneuve clearly knows what he's doing, and I can't wait to see Part 2 (which was recently greenlit and scheduled for release in 2023).

 The complex story of Dune is difficult to summarize.
 But it revolves around a struggle for power between two noble houses—the Atreides and Harkonnens—centered on the desert planet of Arrakis (which both seek to control).
 Arrakis is the only known source of the Spice, the most valuable substance in the universe, because it is necessary for interstellar space navigation and also facilitates extension of human lifespan.
-The Harkonnens, who ruled Arrakis for decades until Emperor Shaddam IV—ruler of the known human Universe—ordered them to transfer it to the Atreides brutally oppressed the native Fremen people.
-Paul Atreides, who gradually becomes the main character of the story, is the heir of the Atreides leader Duke Leto.
-He is gradually revealed to have vast psychic powers that—combined with the support of the Fremen—might eventually enable him to overturn the established political order.
+The Harkonnens, who ruled Arrakis for decades until Emperor Shaddam IV—ruler of the known human Universe—ordered them to transfer it to the Atreides, brutally oppressed the native Fremen people.
+Paul Atreides, who gradually becomes the main character of the story, is the son and heir of the Atreides leader Duke Leto.
+He is revealed to have vast psychic powers that—combined with the support of the Fremen—might eventually enable him to overturn the established political order.